chattertots/chattertots.github.io/index.md

       We use a number of techniques, services and apps and have training in [different approaches](/specialisms) to help your child and get the most from our sessions together.

     url: "/what-to-expect/"
-  - image_path: /assets/images/webp/home-who.webp
+  - image_path: /assets/images/webp/home-why.webp
-    alt: "Who is Chattertots?"
+    alt: "Why Chattertots?"
-    title: "Who ?"
+    title: "Why ?"
     excerpt: >
-      Chattertots is run by Louise Hibbert, a fully qualified Speech and Language Therapist who specialises in working with children aged approximately 2 to 11 years.

-      Based in Godalming, we cover Witley, Chiddingfold, Haslemere, Hindhead, Elstead, Farnham, Ash, Worplesdon, Guildford, Shalford, Chilworth, Shere, Cranleigh and surrounding areas in West Surrey and parts of North-East Hampshire.

-      We provide private therapy at home-based clinics, schools, your home or via [Teletherapy](/teletherapy)
+      > "Thank you for everything you have done for H. The change we have seen is amazing and we cannot thank you enough!"

+      > "Thank you so much for your help with F. Over the last few weeks, you have been so patient and encouraging.
+We now can't stop him talking!"
-    url: "/about"
+    url: "/testimonials/"
 gallery:
   - url: https://www.asltip.com/members/mrs-louise-hibbert
     image_path: /assets/images/webp/ASLTIP.webp